mapp-metabolomics-unit/met-annot-unifier/README.md

 - Create a [new release](https://github.com/mapp-metabolomics-unit/met-annot-unifier/releases/new) on Github.
 - Create a new tag in the form `*.*.*`.

 For more details, see [here](https://fpgmaas.github.io/cookiecutter-poetry/features/cicd/#how-to-trigger-a-release).
+AAA

 ---